1d9e8v0/Azure_ELK_Stack_Project_1/README.md

 ### **Access Policies**

-Only the jump box machine can accept private connections from the internet (excepting the back-end pool virtual machines, as determined by the load-balancer rule set to allow throughput from its public IP address on port 80).
+Only the jump box machine can accept public connections from the internet (excepting the back-end pool virtual machines), as determined by the load-balancer rule set to allow throughput from its public IP address on port 80).
 Access to the jump box machine is only allowed from the following IP address: 142.254.60.45:22

 A summary of the access policies in place can be found in the table below.